amulya-saini/SwimFunction/README.md

 Jensen et al., Functional Trajectories during Innate Spinal Cord Repair. bioRxiv doi: [https://doi.org/10.1101/2023.01.31.526502](https://doi.org/10.1101/2023.01.31.526502)

+At the end of this document, there are two suggested ways to run the code: calculating and plotting everything, and calculating only rostral compensation with pose and behavior quality control plots only.

 ## Installation

 This software has been used on Linux and Mac (macOS Catalina).
 We have not tested it on Windows.